thoughtbot/design-sprint/README.md

 # DEPRECATED

 This guide is no longer maintained and supported.
-We recommend reading through the [Sprint Book](https://www.thesprintbook.com/) instead.
+We recommend reading our [Playbook](https://thoughtbot.com/playbook/validation/product-design-sprint) instead.

 ---